 No one can deny that Japan is a beautiful country.
 It is jampacked with discoveries from culture to technology to nature!
 Everything, Japan just got it all!

 After I learned that Japan has stunning mountains and lovely lakes, I knew that it has more spectacle to show us.
 So in this blog post, I share with you the natural wonders of Japan best to visit for every part of Japan.

 I will tour you from north to south of Japan, region by region, showing you which natural attractions you can see.
 I added the google map location where they are located and some interesting facts to further introduce them to you.

 If you wonder where I discovered these beautiful places, you can check @visitjapanjp‘s Instagram profile.
 I dug down almost four years of their feed to find all these beautiful places!
 Just to let you know, the first photo from this account was in OCTOBER 2, 2017.
 May the lists below inspire you or help you plan your visit to Japan.

 Natural Attractions and Wonders of Japan in Hokkaido

 - Unkai Terrace

 - Shirogane Blue Pond

-Let us start from Hokkaido, the northernmost region and the largest prefecture in Japan.
-Whenever I hear the name of this place, the first thing that comes to my mind was towns covered with snow and days lots of freezing temperatures.
+Let us start with Hokkaido, the northernmost region and the largest prefecture in Japan.
+Whenever I hear the name of this place, the first thing that comes to my mind is towns covered with snow and days with lots of freezing temperatures.